DerManoMann/acache/Readme.md

 echo 'my yin and '.$cache->fetch('yin', MY_NAMESPACE).PHP_EOL;
 ```

-Wrapping an existing cache instance in a `ACache\NamespaceCache` effectively allows to partition that cache without the need to
+Wrapping an existing cache instance in a `Radebatz\ACache\NamespaceCache` effectively allows to partition that cache without the need to
 carry the namespace around for all method calls.